slow3rxqs/kick-stream/README.md

 # kick-stream
-Kick allows broadcasters to share automatic broadcasts on the discord platform
+Allows automatic stream notification sharing on the Discord platform